Front Page Detectives

 "My heart was pounding because I knew I was on to something here.
 And when the creature resurfaced and moved parallel to the boat, what a picture that was," O'Faodhagain said.

-In June, a pharmacist from Lyon, France, Etienne Camel claimed to have seen Nessie in Loch Ness as well.
+And a pharmacist from Lyon, France, Etienne Camel, claimed to have seen Nessie in Loch Ness as well.
 “I am a man of science, so I never believed that the Loch Ness monster is a prehistoric animal,” Camel told Britain’s Telegraph as quoted by the Daily Star.
 But he says he and his wife “saw the shadow move.”

-In February, tourists in England claimed to have seen Nessie, as well.
+Tourists in England recently claimed to have seen Nessie, as well.
 They believe they saw the famous monster in waters off Clevedon. "[We] were sitting on one of the benches before the pier," Anna Purse told SomersetLive.
 "The shape was right next to the pier, and I noticed it moving.

 In fact, there was even an alleged sighting in the United States.
-In January, personnel at a bait and tackle shop in North Carolina saw something strange in the water.
+Personnel at a bait and tackle shop in North Carolina recently saw something strange in the water.
 "Something you don’t see every day….
 WHALES or the LOCK NESS MONSTER in the Port this morning, never seen one inside the inlet like this!" a video posted to Facebook by Capt.
 Friffiee of Chasin Tails Outdoors Bait & Tackle was captioned.

 Could these creatures be members of the same species?
 Or is there a wide diversity of sjo-orm across the globe that scientists know absolutely nothing about?